tailorv/InstaRating/README.md

 # INSTANTGRAM

 ## Description
-An application will allow a user to post a project he/she has created and get it reviewed by his/her peers.
+An application that allows a USER to post a project link and have it reviewed by other USERS.

 ![HOME PAGE](screenshots/user.png)